-After reading a familiar narrative text, the teacher asks the student to describe the characters in the text.
+After reading a familiar grade level appropriate narrative text, the teacher asks the student to describe the characters in the text.
 The teacher also asks the student to describe the setting or settings if there is more than one.
-Finally, the teacher asks the student to describe what happened in the story-the major events.
+Finally, the teacher asks the student to describe what happened in the story- the major events.
 Major events are in the correct sequence (what happened first, next, last).
 Students use graphic organizers to write key details (descriptions-adjectives) to describe the characters, setting, and major events.
-Drawings can be included with written details on a graphic organizer.
+Drawings can be included with the written details on a graphic organizer, however the graphic organizer must have words and sentences to answer the teacher's questions at these levels to meet the first-grade expectations.
+Drawings can be included but only the writing is scored.

-For Levels 0-5 A video recording of the student's responses to the questions and an answer key to the questions asked must be provided.
+For Levels 0-5 A video recording of the student's responses to the questions.
 This is a verbal assessment.
 This is not a writing assessment.
 This is assessed to students individually.
+The educator must also include an answer key which includes a list of the questions asked and their appropriate answers.
+An answer key should not include the student responses.
+If the student is not successful at level 5 the video must show the educator providing the student prompting and support to answer the questions.

-For Levels 6-7 a student writing product.
+For Levels 6-7 a student writing product of the student's response to the questions.
+This is a written assessment.
+This is not a verbal assessment.
+Videos are not acceptable.
 Teachers can submit a graphic organizer where the student has described the characters settings and major events with details OR teachers can submit a student writing piece that includes writing and drawings (if the student chooses to draw.
 It is not mandatory) describing the characters settings and major events with details.
-This is a written assessment.
-This is not an verbal assessment.
-Videos are not acceptable.
+The educator must also include an answer key which includes a list of the questions asked and their appropriate answers.
+An answer key should not include the student responses.
+If the student is successful at level 6 then the educator does not need to upload evidence of levels 0-5.
+If the student is not successful at level 6 then the educator of levels 0-5.